comed-ian/CTF-Writeups/misc/chillnet/README.md

 As shown above, the process was automatically killed, not by `zsh`, but rather the OS due to the invalid code signature.
 Since the challenge creator created and signed the binary, updating the signature is not viable without the cert on-hand.
-An easy workaround is just to run the binary in lldb, which bypasses signature checks for the spawned subprocess.
+An easy workaround is just to run the binary in LLDB, which bypasses signature checks for the spawned subprocess.
 Otherwise, resign the binary as follows.
 First, create a new self-signed code signing cert using Keychain Access -> Certificate Assistant -> Create a Certificate with the name